JuliaIO/JLD2.jl/docs/src/index.md

  42.0
   0.0

-julia> a=nothing # remove all references to the loaded array
+julia> a = nothing # remove all references to the loaded array

 julia> GC.gc(true) # call GC to remove the cache